yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2021/index.md

 As previously mentioned, yuzu reads the header information directly from the NVDEC registers contained in a buffer.
 Unfortunately, one key flag that needs to be passed to FFmpeg,`is_hidden_frame`, was not actually held in this buffer.

-To circumvent this problem, our implementation also buffers the next frame, and based on another flag that holds the same information (`is_previous_frame_hidden`), informs FFmpeg whether the previous frame should be displayed or not.
+To circumvent this problem, our implementation also buffers the next frame, and then, based on another flag that holds the same information (`is_previous_frame_hidden`), informs FFmpeg whether the previous frame should be displayed or not.
-This means that yuzu would always decode one frame late, and, since that was already the case, yuzu wasn't sending the header information for the very first frame, as it needs to know the value of `is_hidden_frame` beforehand.
+This means that yuzu would always decode one frame late, and since that was already the case, yuzu wasn't sending the header information for the very first frame, as it needs to know the value of `is_hidden_frame` beforehand.

-What epicboy did was simply copy the first frame, so that essentially the first and second frame are the same, and thus, exploiting this fact, the header information can be passed to FFmpeg so it stops complaining.
+What epicboy did was simply copy the first frame in the bitstream, so that essentially the first and second frame are the same, and thus, exploiting this fact, the header information can be passed to FFmpeg so it stops complaining.

 Alas, the joys of software development are but infinite in this world.